 However, I don’t believe all shopping is bad.
 You can’t change a society you don’t participate in, so instead of swearing shopping off forever, I use my dollar as my most powerful vote.
 I spend my money to support vegan/cruelty-free companies that give back to causes I care about, use sustainable materials, and/or support local artists and business owners.
 Bottom line: there is a lot of power in how you choose to invest your money.

 There’s always a way to give materialistic things meaning – you just have to do your research and educate yourself about different materials, production processes, and cruelty involved in different industries.
 I am constantly learning new information, and try to improve the way I shop every year.
-Since next Friday is September 1, I researched different companies and compiled a list of products that you can feel good about treating yourself to.
+Since next Friday is September 1, I researched different companies and compiled a list of products that you can feel good about treating yourself to this season.
 I keep my shopping lists small, because I think it’s better for our well-being, wallet, and earth if we keep shopping simple:

-2. Eco-Friendly Hoodie – For many of us, September means cooler nights and lots of bonfires, making a fall hoodie handy to have.
+3. Eco-Friendly Hoodie – For many of us, the Autumn season means cooler nights and lots of bonfires, making a fall hoodie handy to have.
 Along with designing freaking adorable and comfortable clothes with earth-friendly messages, Happy Earth Apparel donates 50% of their net profits to promote conservation and sustainability.
 So far, they have donated to organizations such as the Rainforest Alliance, Earthjustice, Union of Concerned Scientists, and Oceana.
 According to their website, their products are designed with eco-friendly practices and shipped in recycled & recyclable material.
 So if you want new clothes that also support our earth, check em’ out!
 You can use my code AlyssaC15 if you want 15% off your order.

 4. Matt & Nat Vegan bag or backpack – Matt & Nat is a vegan company for men and women that makes high quality, durable bags, shoes, and accessories made from recycled plastic bottles, bicycle tires, nylons, cardboard, rubbers, and/or cork.
 I was drawn to this company because of their style, but the company’s mission statement on their website is also inspiring: “Being inspired by MAT(T)erial and NATure means exploring the synergy between the two, the reflection of one on the other.
 At Matt & Nat, we live by a simple motto, ‘Live beautifully’.
 Living beautifully means appreciating the humanity, creativity and positivity found in all of us.
 Our values include social responsibility, excellence, inclusiveness, integrity, learning, authenticity and, of course, love.
 We are inspired by the textures and hues of nature and, to better protect it, we aim to constantly better our ways.”
 I’m obsessed with their vintage collection, and since my old vegan satchel is way past its prime, I’m saving up to buy the “Drew” bag in Chili, because I think that color is stunning for fall.